wolfSSL/wolfssh/README.md

 certificate for "fred" does not have the required FPKI extensions.
 If the flag WOLFSSH_NO_FPKI is removed, you can see the certificate get rejected.

+With or without FPKI, a peer certificate is held to RFC 6187 section 2.2: a KeyUsage extension must assert digitalSignature, and an ExtendedKeyUsage extension must name anyExtendedKeyUsage or a purpose for the role being verified (id-kp-secureShellClient or clientAuth for a user certificate, id-kp-secureShellServer or serverAuth for a host certificate).
+A certificate without those extensions is accepted.
+A mismatch fails with `WS_CERT_KEY_USAGE_E`.

 To provide a CA root certificate to validate a user's certificate, give the echoserver the command line option `-a`.